Notes on the MK4 and MMU3

-time.
-The 3D printing experience for me is vastly improved with the
+printing experience for me is vastly improved with the MK4 series printers.

 I am very happy with the MK4.
-I carefully built
+It is about

-than my MK3S+.
-Many parts on the MK4 are stronger vs. the
+parts on the MK4 are stronger vs. the MK3s+

-The MK4 is a big improvement that can put reliable 3d printing into more
+The MK4 can put reliable 3d printing into more hands.
+Load

 There are still some minor problems with seeping of filament from the

 nozzle when not running and heating.
-I have found extra purging at
+Extra retraction may be needed

 Significant Details